š Collection of Data Analytics Tutorials for R & Python

 Predictive modeling in R (PDF) & Code: The workshop covers building predictive models in R, from data preparation to model training and evaluation.
 It demonstrates methods like logistic regression and tree-based models with cross-validation and performance metrics.
 The accompanying R code implements the full workflow for training, predicting, and assessing models.

-Introduction to regression analysis in R: The tutorial introduces simple and multiple linear regression in R using
+Intro to regression analysis in R: The tutorial introduces simple and multiple linear regression in R using

 lm()